cbor-wg/cddl/draft-ietf-cbor-cddl.md

 CDDL allows the specification of a data item type by referring to the CBOR representation (major and minor numbers).
-How this is used should be evident from the prelude ({{prelude}}): a hash mark (`#`) optionally followed by a major type, which can be followed by additional information, specifies the set of values that can be serialized in CBOR (i.e., `any`), by the given major type if one is given, or by the given major type with the additional information if both are given.
+How this is used should be evident from the prelude ({{prelude}}): a hash mark (`#`) optionally followed by a number from 0 to 7 identifying the major type, which then can be followed by a dot and a number specifying the additional information.
+This construction specifies the set of values that can be serialized in CBOR (i.e., `any`), by the given major type if one is given, or by the given major type with the additional information if both are given.
+Where a major type of 6 (Tag) is used, the type of the tagged item can be specified by appending it in parentheses.

 Note that although this notation is based on the CBOR serialization, it is about a set of values at the data model level, e.g. `#7.25` specifies the set of values that can be represented as half-precision floats; it does not mandate that these values also do